department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/schedule-flow/all--type-of-care.md

 **1: Community Care requirements**
 - A user must be eligible for community care to request community care appointments.
-  - Community care eligibility is checked
+  - Community care eligibility is checked:
-    - After the type of care page
+    - After the type of care page.
-    - If a user has chosen a type of care that supports community care:
+    - If a user has chosen a type of care that supports community care.
   - A user is eligible if two checks pass:
-    - The user is registered at a site that is marked as accepting community care requests
+    - The user is registered at a site that is marked as accepting community care requests,
-    - AND the community care eligibility API says that they're eligible for the type of care they chose
+    - AND the community care eligibility API says that they're eligible for the type of care they chose.
   - If a user is community care eligible for the type of care they chose,
-  - If a user is eligible for community care:
+    - AND the user does not have a residential address, they are shown an alert on this page with a link to the va.gov profile.
-    - If the user does not have a residential address, they are shown an alert on this page with a link to the va.gov profile.
+    - They will be shown the [choose location category page](./all--choose-location-category.md) where they can choose between making a request for a VA appointment or for a community care provider.
-    - They will see a facility type page where they can choose between making a request for a VA appointment or for a community care provider.
+    - AND they select Audiology, the user will be shown the [Choose a Type of Audiology Care page](./choose-a-type-of-audiology-care.md) to select a routine hearing exam or hearing add support.
   - If a user is not eligible for community care:
     - AND the user selects Podiatry, a message informing the user to call the VAMC must display.
 - Primary care is available for CC only if the user has never been seen by a VA primary care provider—i.e., assigned to a PACT [Patient Aligned Care Team]